DavidHe1127/birds-supply-portal/README.md

 This app aims at providing a platform for suppliers to provision/manage their products.

 ### TODOs
-* Add delete product mutation (UI not updated WIP)
+* Separate product from products in terms of UI
 * Add validation
 * Add edit product mutation
 * Design wireframe